aschneer/COMP20_Final_FrontEnd/README.md

 * More food sales
 * More web traffic to their websites
-Opportunity to sell or give away leftover food that they would otherwise throw out Opportunity to set up donation systems for soup kitchens and food pantries
+* Opportunity to sell or give away leftover food that they would otherwise throw out

-Features:
+* Opportunity to set up donation systems for soup kitchens and food pantries

+## __Features:__

-Web form for restaurant to input information about a food item (restaurant, location, food description, time when ready, price)
+* Web form for restaurant to input information about a food item (restaurant, location, food description, time when ready, price)
-Master list of all food items that are currently live on the site Ability to sort list by restaurant, distance from current location, time when ready, and price Ability to “buy” (reserve) a food item on the list with a single click Google Maps interface to display all the current food items that are live and where they are located Graph displaying usage data (for example, food posts per hour, food sales, etc.)
+* Master list of all food items that are currently live on the site
+* Ability to sort list by restaurant, distance from current location, time when ready, and price
+* Ability to “buy” (reserve) a food item on the list with a single click
+* Google Maps interface to display all the current food items that are live and where they are located
-Pick 5:
+* Graph displaying usage data (for example, food posts per hour, food sales, etc.)

+### __Pick 5:__

-Geolocation
+* Geolocation
-Server-side data persistence
+* Server-side data persistence
-Front-end framework (React)
+* Front-end framework (React)
-Reporting with charts and graphs
+* Reporting with charts and graphs
-SMSes
+* SMSes

-Data collected and used
+##__Data collected and used:__

-Location and name of restaurant
+* Location and name of restaurant
-Description of food
+* Description of food
-Price
+* Price
-Time when it will be ready
+* Time when it will be ready
-Link to restaurant’s online menu
+* Link to restaurant’s online menu

-Algorithms and special techniques used
+##__Algorithms and special techniques used:__

-Sorting the list of restaurants by proximity/price/time the food will be ready etc
+* Sorting the list of restaurants by proximity/price/time the food will be ready etc

-APIs
+##__APIs:__

-Google Maps API
+* Google Maps API
-Google Graphs API
+* Google Graphs API